gohugoio/hugo/content/hosting-and-deployment/hosting-on-github.md

 1. Go to **Settings** &rarr; **GitHub Pages**
 2. From **Source**,  select "master branch" and then **Save**.

-## Hosting GitHub User or Organization Pages
+## Host GitHub User or Organization Pages

 As mentioned [in this GitHub Help article](https://help.github.com/articles/user-organization-and-project-pages/), you can host a user/organization page in addition to project pages.
 Here are the key differences in GitHub Pages websites for Users and Organizations: